15 best St. Patrick's Day parades around the world

 St. Patrick's Day, which is on Sunday, March 17, in 2019 draws out the Irish in plenty of people all over the world.

-And one of the best ways we celebrate this is with parades -- boisterous, green-colored, shamrock-festooned, spirited parades.
+And one of the best ways we celebrate this is with parades -- boisterous, green-colored, shamrock-festooned parades.

-What follows are 15 of the best St. Patrick's Day parades in destinations around the world, along with a quick history of the saint himself and the holiday first:
+What follows are 15 of the best St. Patrick's Day parades in destinations around the world, along with a short history of the saint himself and the holiday first:

 So who was St. Patrick anyway?